 The agricultural communications major combines courses in communications and agriculture relations, web content management, photography, social media and video production.
 Why agricultural communications at OSU?

 Today’s fast-paced, consumer-driven society requires accurate, timely communication between agricultural leaders and the public.
-By seeking a degree in agricultural communications, you will study in one of the nation’s most cutting edge programs and learn from award-winning faculty members with industry experience who are devoted to student success.

-a one-person communications department for a small business or a valuable member of
+By choosing a degree in agricultural communications, you will study in one of the nation’s best programs and learn from award-winning faculty members with industry experience who are devoted to your success. a one-person communications department for a small business or a valuable member of